smack42/ColorFill/codegolf26232/readme.txt

 of steps found by exhaustive search would be less than 2,000,000.

 ---
-updated 2018-01-21:
+updated 2018-01-24:
 output of this program, ColorFill: attempt to solve it using AStar search!

 steps.txt  = A* (Puchert heuristic) optimal solutions steps_.txt = detailed output

 This is work in progress!
-current partial result: first 933 test cases solved in 18,512 steps extrapolated total result: 1,984,137 steps
+current partial result: first 1000 test cases solved in 19845 steps extrapolated total result: 1984500 steps

 The new AStarPuchertStrategy finds optimal solutions and is very fast.
 Thanks to Aaron and Simon Puchert for their solver program which served as a template!

-Note: test case 934 in input file floodtest is a pathological case.
-Currently it can't be solved using AStarPuchertStrategy because the algorithm runs for a very long time until it fails because of OutOfMemoryError.
-To be investigated...